liferay/liferay-docs/develop/tutorials/articles/180-configuration/01-making-apps-configurable.markdown

 ## Categorizing the Configuration [](id=categorizing-the-configuration)

-Because it's very easy to make any application or service configurable, there are already lots of configuration options in @product@ by default.
+Because it's easy to make any application or service configurable, there are already lots of configuration options in @product@ by default.
 If you've deployed custom applications and services to your portal, there will be even more.
 To make it easier for portal administrators to find the right